ieiriyuki/gunosy.task1/README.md

 * Validate naive Bayes
-To test naive Bayes performance, change directory in to polls/naivebayes Then run 'python predict.nb.py storedmodel.pkl testdata.csv' This will return the matrix of true and called categories.
+To test naive Bayes performance, change directory in to polls/naivebayes Then run 'python predict.nb.py storedmodel.pkl testdata.csv' The result of test is shown in result.tsv
+This will return the matrix of true and called categories.
 Each row shows true models and each column shows called categories
          エンタメ スポーツ ... <- call